spryker-sdk/sdk/README.md

 Pleaser refer to the [development documentation](./docs/development.md) for further information on how to extend the SDK.
+Extensions to the SDK should follow the [SDK conventions](./docs/conventions.md).
+For maintaining an extension of the SDK please refer to the [lifecycle management](./docs/lifecycle_management.md).

 ## PhpStorm Command Line Tools